 If there’s no hope for your lawn, you can remove it and replace it with one of these more water wise options: artificial lawn, stones, pavers or a tough ground cover such as Dymondia.

-Most of the time, you don’t need massive plantings of flowers or other plants to create a beautiful focal point in the garden.
-By simply placing an ornamental pot, a bird bath or an art piece in a strategic spot in the garden, you can have an instant feature – creating special interest in your outdoor space and giving your garden that “wow” effect.
+Most of the time, you don’t need massive plantings of flowers or other plants to create a beautiful focal point by using garden furniture, a bird bath or a fountain in the garden.
+By placing this items in a strategic spot in the garden, you can have an instant feature – creating special interest in your outdoor space and giving your garden that “wow” effect.

-Instead of having cut flowers on your festive table, rather go for plants – do a pretty arrangement on your table and afterward plant it in your garden.
-Drought tolerant succulents, like Echeveria, are very popular these days.
+Instead of having cut flowers on your festive table, rather go for plants – do a pretty arrangement on your table and afterwards plant it in your garden.